opencollective/opencollective-frontend/README.md

 TL;DR: we use [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/), we do like great commit messages and clean Git history.

+## Bounties

+This repo is part of the Open Collective bounty program.
+Get paid to contribute to Open Source!
+The Open Collective engineering team is small and we're always looking for new contributors to our Open Source codebases.
+Our Bounty program is an opportunity to solve issues that could be neglected otherwise.
+Contributors who fix these issues will be rewarded financially.
+Please see our docs for more information: https://docs.opencollective.com/help/contributing/development/bounties

 ## Deployment

 This project is currently deployed to staging and production with [Heroku](https://www.heroku.com/).
 To deploy, you need to be a core member of the Open Collective team.